OverGlass/Restark/README.md

 # Restarke

-An automated smart contract for Starknet that handles the complete workflow of claiming staking rewards and automatically restaking them to compound returns.
+An automated smart contract for Starknet that enables any staker to claim and restake their rewards in a single transaction.

 ## Overview

-Restarke is a Cairo smart contract that automates the following workflow:
+Restarke is a permissionless Cairo smart contract that automates the staking rewards compounding workflow.
+Any node runner or staker can use this single deployed contract to:

 1. **Claim rewards** from the Starknet staking contract
 2. **Approve** the claimed STARK tokens to the staking contract
 3. **Increase stake** by restaking all claimed rewards

-This eliminates the need for manual intervention and ensures your staking rewards are continuously compounded.
+All in one transaction, for any staker address!

 ## Features

+- ✅ **Permissionless**: Any staker can use the same deployed contract
+- ✅ **Self-Service**: Connect wallet and restake with one click
+- ✅ **Batch Operations**: Restake for multiple addresses in one transaction
-- ✅ **Automated Restaking**: Single function call to execute the entire claim → approve → restake workflow
+- ✅ **Automated Restaking**: Single function call for the entire workflow
-- ✅ **Upgradeable**: Built with OpenZeppelin's upgradeable pattern for future improvements
+- ✅ **Upgradeable**: Built with OpenZeppelin's upgradeable pattern
-- ✅ **Access Control**: Owner-only functions for configuration updates and emergency withdrawals
+- ✅ **Access Control**: Owner-only functions for contract management
-- ✅ **Event Logging**: Detailed events for tracking all restaking operations
+- ✅ **Event Logging**: Detailed events for tracking all operations
-- ✅ **Emergency Recovery**: Ability to withdraw tokens sent to the contract by mistake
+- ✅ **Emergency Recovery**: Ability to withdraw tokens sent by mistake
-- ✅ **Configurable**: Update staking contract, token, and staker addresses without redeployment

 ## Contract Addresses